Stanford-ILIAD/odyssey/README.md

 ### Local Development - CPU (Mac OS & Linux)

-Note: Assumes that `conda` (Miniconda or Anaconda are both fine) is installed and on your path.
+Note: Assumes that `conda` (Miniconda, MiniForge or Anaconda are all fine) is installed and on your path.
 Use the `-cpu` environment file.

 ```bash